 Dave is a tech-savvy Scot and Jack's kindred uni' goof.
-He currently works as a runner for Passion Pictures.
-Did you see the recent stop-motion Sainsbury's advert with James Corden?
-Well, he was partly responible for creating it.
+He's currently working in 3D Motion and Design, based in Amsterdam - cobbled land of canals and waffles.
 Standing at around six-foot-five, this veritable Ent is an invaluable member of the team, acting as second-camera, graphic designer and editor.
 Armed with all manner of bizarre tripods, Dave is an adventurous fella, willing to find those hard to reach vantage points for more obscure shots.
-You can always count on him having a great new documentary you haven't seen or a strange new gadget at his disposal.
+You can always count on him having a great new documentary you haven't seen, or a strange new gadget at his disposal.

 James, British Army captain and Captain Practical, is an avid expedition consultant and drone operator.
 He singlehandedly steers his drone in stormy conditions and offers logical advice when logic is lacking.
 Ever a source of optimism and enthusiasm, James was born for adventure, whether that's travelling the world with the British Forces or with the Hudson brothers.
 What he lacks in fashionable swimwear he certainly makes up for with a purposeful can-do attitude.